Assistant Professor in Public International Law

 - Tijdelijk contract / Tijdelijke opdracht

-- To develop and deliver core courses in the Bachelor and Regular LLM programmes in public international law;
+- Develop and deliver core courses in the Bachelor and Regular LLM programmes in public international law in English and Dutch;

-- To coordinate and lead teaching activities in cooperation with other lecturers;
+- Coordinate and lead teaching activities in cooperation with other lecturers;

-- To conduct high-level research in public international law and sustain a strong publication record;
+- Conduct high-level research in public international law and sustain a strong publication record;

-- To develop and lead core activities of the Centre and to seek, obtain and manage research funding or other funding;
+- Develop and lead core activities of the Centre and to seek, obtain and manage research funding or other funding;

-- To assist in a collegial way in any other research or teaching-related work of the Centre;
+- Assist in a collegial way in any other research or teaching-related work of the Centre;

-- To offer specialized seminars and grade assignments and exams, alone or in cooperation with other lecturers.
+- Offer specialized seminars and grade assignments and exams, alone or in cooperation with other lecturers.